ICC Competition for Students - National Round

 If you would like to participate and benefit from ALMA ICL seminars, please write to the email below.
 Information about grouped seminars will be available depending on the number of participating teams, each year.

-- Written Submissions of the Teams are usually due in January/February every year.
+Written Submissions of the Teams are due by 16 March, 2020.

-- The ICC Moot Court Competition will take place in April/May
+The ICC Moot Court Competition will take place between 7 - 12, June, 2020

-Before registratino please read the following files (also attached):
+Before registration please read the following files (also attached):

 Please do not hesitate to contact us for any information or assistance, at Adv.
 Yael Vias Gvirsman, Project Manager and Initiator: ICC.Competition@alma-ihl.org.